Yates's: Administration

 On 27 March 2008, Laurel was put into administration.

+Takeover by Stonegate Pub company

+In 2011 European private equity firm TDR capital announced the merger between pub companies Stonegate and Town & City.

 Business

 There are still more than 70 Yates pubs or bars in the UK, although there is no longer one in Oldham.
 The site of the original Yates Wine Lodge is now a McDonald's and is marked by a plaque on Oldham High Street.
 Some Yates have been converted to Slug and Lettuce pubs in recent years.

 Yates Australian White continues to be made by Halewood International and is sold in 35-centilitre, 70-centilitre and 1.5-litre containers.